plone/training/mastering-plone/features.rst

     Add a collection through the web.

-* explain the default collection for events at http://localhost:8080/Plone/events/aggregator/edit
+* explain the default collection for events at http://localhost:3000/events/aggregator/edit
-* explain Topics
-* mention collection portlets
+* mention listing blocks for the pastanaga editor
 * multi-path queries
 * constraints, e.g. ``/Plone/folder::1``